ioquatix/fingerprint/GUIDE.md

 Simply follow the procedure to produce a cryptographic hash of a directory, print these documents out, and get them signed.

 N.B.
 Please consult a lawyer for the correct procedure and legal standing of such techniques.
-This document is not legal advise and we accepts no responsibility for any use or misuse of this tool.
+This document is not legal advice and we accept no responsibility for any use or misuse of this tool.